 Plants can make or break a project.
 Choosing high quality, healthy plants will ensure that all your hard work pays off in the long run and leaves you with very happy clients.
 Sick, stunted and miserable plants not only create more work, but leave a bad taste in the mouth of all involved.

 To ensure you pick the best plants every time, we have a few key pointers to set you in the right direction.
+Remember the following while buying Plants at a wholesale plant nursery.

 Check your plants for spots: